KXiongCoding/KevinXiong/SETHacks2020-master/SETHacks2020-master/README.md

 # SET Hacks 2020 Submission
-This is Alex's submission for the 2020 SET Hackathon.
+This is Kevin, Alex, Michael and Darien's submission for the 2020 SET Hackathon.
 It is an aquaponics simulator that accurately models the conditions and behaviours of plants and fish.